microsoft/api-guidelines/graph/guidelines.md

 #### 9a.1.
 Noun Resources

 While HTTP defines no constraints on how different resources are related together, it does encourage the use of URL path segment hierarchies to convey a relationship.
-In addition to the hierarchy of resources, there are also lifetime relationships between resources, the notions of [singletons, entitySets, entities, complex types and navigation properties](entity-complex.md) make it possible to define a set of lifetime relationships between resources.
+In addition to the hierarchy of resources, there are also lifetime relationships between resources, the notions of [singletons, entitySets, entities, complex types and navigation properties](entity-complex) make it possible to define a set of lifetime relationships between resources.
+The notion of [containment](containment) is important in understanding how lifetime relationships are defined.

 #### 9a.2.
 Verb Resources